You’ve got questions…

 There are too many studies and scientific findings to list here.
 Please visit our Psychedelic Research page.
 All of the studies basically have the same conclusion: Psilocybin is safe and highly effective when taken correctly and with proper safety.

-I can’t make it to the January or March retreat, will there be more?
+I can’t make it to the current posted retreats, will there be more?

 We are happy to say that many people are ready for mushroom healing!
-After our initial retreats with winter, we will decide if we wish to keep hosting the retreats at Ozen center in the future and will likely start up again in October of 2019.
+We have various magical locations throughout Mexico.
 Sign up below to stay on the list!